 The mortality rate ranged from 17.5 percent to over 90 percent when compared to the control treatment in laboratory conditions (Table 2).
 Following the application of treatments for 24 hours, the larvae that remained alive were allowed to continue their growth.
 The remaining larvae successfully reached the 5th larval instar, and their weights were measured and recorded.
 The larvae in the controlled petri dishes (T11) had the greatest weight, measuring 23.1±0.8 mg.
-This was followed by the group treated with Acicarb 85WP at a concentration of 3.5 g/liter of water (T1), which weighted 22.7±0.8 mg (Table 2).
+This was followed by the group being treated with Acicarb 85WP at a concentration of 3.5 g/liter of water (T1), which weighed 22.7±0.8 mg (Table 2).
 The larvae in T6, which received a 2.0 ml/liter water solution of Nitro 505EC, had the lowest weight of 17.8±0.8 mg.
 The most significant impact was seen in T6, where the application of Nitro 505EC at a concentration of 2.0 mL per liter of water resulted in the lowest weight of 5th instar larvae of S. litura.
 This treatment likely caused less stress compared to the other treatments.
 The remaining larvae successfully reached the 5th larval instar, and the dates of their emergence as adults were documented.
-The peak days of adult emergence were (27±0.7) in the control group (T11), and (26±0.2) in the group treated with Sevin 85WP at a concentration of 3.5 g/liter of water (T1) (Table 2).
+The peak days of adult emergence were 27±0.7 in the control group (T11) and 26±0.2 in the group treated with Sevin 85WP at a concentration of 3.5 g/liter of water (T1) (Table 2).
 Nevertheless, the adult emergence was at its lowest during T6, which included the application of Nitro 505EC at a concentration of 2.0 ml per liter of water, with an average of 19±0.5 days.
 The Nitro 505EC was applied to the 5th instar larvae of S. litura during the early stages of adult emergence, since it was hypothesized that this chemical might enhance larval development and expedite the transition to adult.

 Table 2.
-Impact of varying pesticide dosages on Spodoptera litura larval development, growth, weight, and adult emergence days
+Impact of varying pesticide dosages on S. litura larval development, growth, weight, and adult emergence days